 But there’s no threat of a copyright lawsuit.
 The mechanics of a battle royale game cannot be copyrighted.

 Now, Fortnite did add the building element, which certainly changes things.
-The games don’t play exactly the same way.
+The games don’t play the same way.
 But the concept is the same, and the damaging force fields are even similar colors.

 But PUBG had no claim to the mechanics of the game.
 It’s the same reason why Call of Duty and Medal of Honor can coexist.
-It’s why there are so many Clash of Clans games available on mobile.
+It’s why there is so many Clash of Clans games available on mobile.

 Here’s the official scoop from the US copyright office: